cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STIsSimple (Geometry)

 `STIsSimple()` returns 1 if a geometry instance is simple, as defined by the Open Geospatial Consortium (OGC).
-Returns 0 if a geometry instance is not simple.
+Returns 0 if a geometry instance isn't simple.

 #### Syntax